rutkluk/CodexAzure/README.md

 - [`examples/system_and_user_identities`](examples/system_and_user_identities/main.tf) – combines system- and user-assigned identities and illustrates customer-managed key usage in a production environment.

 The [`examples/simple`](examples/simple/main.tf) scenario continues to showcase composing the Data Factory deployment with custom linked services.
-It now also provisions Azure and self-hosted integration runtimes using the dedicated module.
+It now also provisions Azure and self-hosted integration runtimes using the dedicated module and creates both schedule and tumbling window triggers for sample pipelines.